Sextortion: Laws, Penalties, and Help for Victims

 Sextortion is a form of sexual exploitation that happens when perpetrators threaten to share sexual images of victims (often minors) to get them to do something like send money, gift cards, or more sexual photos and videos.

-How Do Perpetrators Get Sexual Images of Victims?
+How Do Sextortionists Get Sexual Images?

 Perpetrators, who may know their victims in real life or interact with them only online, use different methods to get sexual images of their victims, including: